anas4gh/t/install-windows.md

-# How to make a bootable USB drive to install Windows
+# How to clean-install Windows 10

 If you need to make a USB flash drive to install Windows on a new machine, then follow these very simple steps.